Hamled/PR-App-test-individual/README.md

-# PR-App-test
+# PR-App-test-individual
-Repository for testing the Ada PR App
+Repository for testing the Ada PR App with individual project scenarios.